MCOM 407 Multimedia Reporting Capstone, Spring 2016

-Welcome to MCOM 407.
-This is a multimedia reporting capstone course intended to be taken during senior year as your final reporting and writing course.
-You’ll be producing capstone project that will demonstrate the breadth of the reporting, writing and multimedia skills you’ve learned during your college experience.
+Welcome to MCOM 407!
+This is a capstone course intended to be taken during senior year as your final reporting and writing course.
+You’ll be producing a semester-long project that will demonstrate the breadth of the reporting, writing and multimedia skills you’ve learned during your college experience.
 Additionally, you’ll be critiquing the work produced by your peers, giving and receiving feedback on how these projects will stand up in the real world.
 My role will be to facilitate this process and to guide you to appropriate readings, standards and practices.

 Research and create multimedia news and feature articles incorporating hypertext, graphics, photographics, audio and video elements.
 Prerequisites: MCOM 356 and MCOM 341 or consent of instructor.